mo-g-19/CECS-427-Graphs/README.md

 - '--create_random_graph n c': Generate new Erdos-Renyi graph with n nodes and edge probability p = (c * ln(n) ) / n.
 Overrides '--input'.
 Nodes must be labeled with strings ("0", "1", "2",..,"n-1")

 **Need
-- '--nulti_BFS a1 a2 ...': uses the NetworkX Library to
+- '--multi_BFS a1 a2 ...': uses the NetworkX Library to return a ragged array of the BFS at root nodes a1, a2, and so on.
+The root nodes need

 accepts one or more starting nodes and computes BFS trees from each, storing all shortest paths.
 Each BFS tree must be independently visualized and compared
 - '--analyze': perform additional structural analyses: